LvnL/recres/README.md

 - Clone the repository (SSH is most convenient in my experience)
 - Ensure you have the latest version of `Python3` installed
 ## Operation
-- Run `python3 recres.py` to start the script (using Linux's `screen` command is recommended have easy access to the running instance at a later point in time)
+- Run `python3 recres.py` to start the script (using Linux's `screen` command is recommended to have easy access to the running instance at a later point in time)